Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Services

 **Explanation:**
-"Billing Dashboard" is incorrect; it’s a service page, not a top console menu.
+Billing Dashboard is incorrect; it’s a service page, not a top console menu.
-"Cost Explorer" is incorrect; it’s a service page.
+Cost Explorer is incorrect; it’s a service page.
-"Regions" is correct.
+Regions is correct.
 AWS console includes a region selection drop-down at the top.
-"Automation" is incorrect; not a top-level console menu.
+Automation is incorrect; not a top-level console menu.
-"Services" is correct.
+Services is correct.
 Services drop-down provides access to all AWS services.

 ---